HadySalhab/Dev-Notes/Web Dev/css/general-css.md

 - to target the ::after element when the element itself is in hover state -> `element:hover::after`
 - if 2/more elements share the same styling, combine these styles in 1 common class then create a different style for each that hold the unique styling (we are composing the styling of an element)
 - good practice to include the general reset to `after` and `before` pseudo selectors
+- Always use % to size images in your css.

 ```css
 *,